samestrin/llm-interface/docs/API.md

 - **Parameters:**
   - `llmProvider`: A string containing a valid llmProvider name.
   - `apiKey`: A string containing a valid API key, or an array containing a valid API key and account id.
-  - `message`: An object containing the model and messages to send or a string containing a single message to send.
+  - `message`: An object containing the model and messages or a string containing a single message to send.
   - `options`: An optional object containing `max_tokens`, `model`, and `response_format`.
   - `interfaceOptions`: An optional object specifying `cacheTimeoutSeconds` (default:0), `attemptJsonRepair` (default: false), `retryAttempts` (default: 1). and `retryMultiplier` (default: 0.3).
 - **Returns:** A promise that resolves to a response JSON object.